bbauska/Coursera-Bootstrap/readme.md

-Think about how a newspaper column layout is done and you begin to see the correspondence between the newspaper column layout is done and how the bootstrap\'s grid does the layout of the content on that pitch.
+Think about how a newspaper column layout is done and you begin to see the correspondence between the newspaper column layout is done and how the bootstrap&apos;s grid does the layout of the content on that pitch.

-Bootstrap\'s grid allows you to do nest level content, so you can enclose content inside content and then do nested content layout.
+Bootstrap&apos;s grid allows you to do nest level content, so you can enclose content inside content and then do nested content layout.

 Also, it supports offsets.